 We present both sleeping bag variants and their features and advantages:

-A sleeping bag with sleeves is also versatile: In winter, the padded sleeves ensure your baby's arms don't get cold.
-In the transitional seasons, you can easily remove them thanks to a Velcro fastener.
+A Sleeping Bag with sleeves is also versatile: In winter, the padded sleeves ensure that your baby's little arms do not get cold.
+During the transitional period, you can easily remove them thanks to a Velcro fastener.

-However, the thickness of the sleeping bag and the little one's clothing are crucial.
-In addition to the room temperature, you should also always consider your child's body temperature and warmth sensitivity to choose the optimal sleeping bag.
-If it gets too cold, you can simply dress your child in something warmer underneath the sleeping bag.
-We advise you on what your little one should wear under the sleeping bag on our "Baby sleeping bag – what underneath?”.
+However, the most important factors are the thickness of the sleeping bag and the clothing of the little ones.
+In addition to the room temperature, you should always pay attention to your child's body temperature and sense of warmth to choose the optimal sleeping bag.
+If it gets too cold, you can simply dress your child a little warmer under the sleeping bag.
+For advice on what your little one should wear under the sleeping bag, we provide guidance on our page “Baby sleeping bag – what to wear underneath?”.

-It is advisable to always have two baby sleeping bags of the same size and with the same TOG value This way, a sleeping bag can be easily washed as needed without compromising your child's sleeping comfort.
+It is definitely advisable to always have two baby Sleeping Bags in the same size and with the same TOG value.
+This way, one Sleeping Bag can be comfortably washed when needed without your child losing any sleep comfort.

-What do you pull under the baby sleeping bag ?
+What do you wear under the baby sleeping bag?

-A body temperature of 36.5 to 37.5°C is normal for babies.
-However, temperature perception varies from child to child:
+For babies, a body temperature of 36.5 to 37.5°C is normal.
+However, the temperature perception varies from child to child:

-Therefore, it's best to check your baby's body temperature in the sleeping bag by touching the back of the neck.
-Whether a light bodysuit, pajamas, or perhaps just a diaper is sufficient depends primarily on the room temperature and the type of sleeping bag your little one sleeps in.
+Therefore, you should check your baby's body temperature in the Sleeping Bag best at the neck.
+Whether a light Body Suit, pajamas, or maybe just a diaper is enough mainly depends on the room temperature and the type of Sleeping Bag your little one sleeps in.

-Sleeping bag with or without feet - what is better ?
+Sleeping Bag with or without feet – which is better?

-Conventional pear-shaped baby sleeping bags are ideal if your child cannot walk yet, but your little one still sufficient freedom of movement while sleeping.
-In a Sleeping bag without feet It can kick to its heart's content and still sleep warm and safe.
+Conventional pear-shaped baby sleeping bags are ideal when your child cannot walk yet, but your little one should still have enough freedom of movement while sleeping.
+In a footless sleeping bag, they can kick to their heart's content and still sleep warm and safe.

-Sleeping bags with feet become interesting for your child as soon as mobile This allows the child to follow the evening routine independently or go to bed with their parents at night without the risk of tripping.
+Sleeping bags with feet become interesting for your child as soon as they become more mobile.
+This way, they can independently join the evening routine or go to bed with the parents alone at night without the risk of tripping.

-According to experts, a baby sleeping bag is absolutely necessary during the first year of a child's life.
-However, if your child enjoys sleeping in a sleeping bag beyond this period, the baby sleeping bag can, of course, be continued to be used.
-From the family nurse and Sleeping bag expert Tina Rapp you can find out more about our Sterntaler sleeping bag concept experience!
+According to expert opinions, a baby sleeping bag is absolutely necessary in the child's first year of life.
+However, if your child likes to sleep in the sleeping bag beyond this period, the baby sleeping bag can of course continue to be used.
+From the family nurse and sleeping bag expert Tina Rapp, you can gladly learn more about our Sterntaler sleeping bag concept!

 - up to size 110 (for a body length of 98 to 116 cm),

-- so that children aged 3 to 6 years can also sleep in it.
+- so that children aged about 3 to 6 years can also sleep in them.

-How to use a Sterntaler sleeping bag correctly:
+How to properly use a Sterntaler Sleeping Bag:

 -